sonianb/sonianb/README.md

 - Racking my brain to solve problems.
 - Working in a team towards the same goal.

-✨ Life gave me the lemons and I'm here to make lemonades taste better.✨
+✨ Life gave me lemons and I'm here to make lemonade taste better.✨

 ## 🌱 I'm currently learning and practising
 - Front-End Technologies (JavaScript, TypeScript, CSS - which I particularly love)